Lala Lajpat Rai: After the return from the Exile to Mandalay

 Lalaji was a hard working person.
-He didn't pass his time in idleness', instead he utilised his time and delivered lectures, wrote for many newspapers like The Times and wrote some great books like the Young India (which was banned by the British Government for several years but the ban was released when a case was filed against the ban and nothing special was found which would have caused the government to ban the book) and collected a huge amount of fund.
+He didn't pass his time in idleness', instead he utilised his time and delivered lectures, wrote for many newspapers like The Times and wrote some great books like the Young India (which was banned by the British Government for several years but the ban was released when a case was filed against the ban and nothing special was found which would have caused the government to ban the book) and collected a large amount of money.
 He had to do learn all the skills necessary to running a household including cooking food, cleaning and doing laundry.
-He faced hardship due to shortage of money set aside for himself though he had lot amount of funds but he said that he won't use a single penny from the fund as the fund was meant for the investment for the country's needs.
+He faced hardship due to shortage of money set aside for himself though he had lot of money but he said that he won't use a single penny from the fund as the fund was meant for the investment for the country's needs.
 He also extended his trip to Japan and the US.

 After applying many times for the return to India, he went to the UK and spoke to the Secretary of India and managed to get his permit back to India.